arnaudbenard/data-science-faq/README.md

 ## Data

 - Latent variables: are variables that are not directly observed but are rather inferred (through a mathematical model) from other variables that are observed (directly measured).
 Example: result of a PCA https://en.wikipedia.org/wiki/Latent_variable
+- One hot encoding: vector with all 0 but one 1.
+Example: [0, 0, 1, 0] https://en.wikipedia.org/wiki/One-hot

 ## Feature engineering